 - Show your membership card when you get a prescription filled.
-This helps us make sure we know about the prescriptions you are filling and what you are paying, show your plan membership card every time you get a prescription filled. - □ Make sure we have the information we need.
+This helps us make sure we know about the prescriptions you are filling and what you are paying. - Make sure we have the information we need.
 There are times you may pay for the entire cost of a prescription drug.
 In these cases, we will not automatically get the information we need to keep track of your out-of-pocket costs.
 To help us keep track of your out-of-pocket costs, give us copies of these receipts.
-Here are examples of when you should give us copies of your drug receipts: - When you purchase a covered drug at a network pharmacy at a special price or using a discount card that is not part of our plan's benefit. - When you made a copayment for drugs that are provided under a drug manufacturer patient assistance program. - OAny time you have purchased covered drugs at out-of-network pharmacies or other times you have paid the full price for a covered drug under special circumstances. - olf you are billed for a covered drug, you can ask our plan to pay our share of the cost.
+Here are examples of when you should give us copies of your drug receipts: - When you purchase a covered drug at a network pharmacy at a special price or using a discount card that is not part of our plan's benefit. - When you made a copayment for drugs that are provided under a drug manufacturer patient assistance program. - Any time you have purchased covered drugs at out-of-network pharmacies or other times you have paid the full price for a covered drug under special circumstances. - If you are billed for a covered drug, you can ask our plan to pay our share of the cost.
 For instructions on how to do this, go to Chapter 7, Section 2. - Send us information about the payments others have made for you.
-Payments made by certain other individuals and organizations also count toward your out-of-pocket costs and help qualify you for catastrophic coverage.
+Payments made by certain other individuals and organizations also count toward your out-of-pocket costs.
 For example, payments made by an AIDS drug assistance program (ADAP), the Indian Health Service, and charities count toward your out-of-pocket costs.
-Keep a record of these payments and send them to us so we can track your costs. - □ Check the written report we send you.
+Keep a record of these payments and send them to us so we can track your costs.

+□Check the written report we send you.
 When you receive the Part D EOB, look it over to be sure the information is complete and correct.
 If you think something is missing or you have any questions, please call us at Customer Service.
 Be sure to keep these reports.